TrueNASTrueNAS Nightly Development Documentation

 Power Options

 Click the Power power_settings_new button to open the dropdown list of power options.
-Options are Log Out which logs you out of the SCALE UI but does not power off the system, Restart which logs you out of the SCALE UI and restarts the server, or Shut Down which logs you out of the SCALE UI and powers off the system as though you pressed the power button on the physical server.
+Options Restart which logs you out of the TrueNAS UI and restarts the server or Shut Down which logs you out of the TrueNAS UI and powers off the system as though you pressed the power button on the physical server.

-With the implementation of administrator roles, the power options displayed could be locked based on the level of privileges for the administrator role.
-The local administrator has access to all three power options.
-The Read-Only and Sharing Manager admin roles only have access to the Log Out option.
-The other power options display with a lock icon indicating the function is not permitted.
+With the implementation of administrator roles, the power options are locked based on the level of privileges for the administrator role.
+The full administrator has access to both power options but readonly and sharing admin roles do not.
+The power options that show a lock icon indicate the function is not permitted.

 Managing Sessions